- Fee assured

 He is an expert in the assessment and psychological management of psychological problems occurring in adulthood and has written critically acclaimed books and papers, including the Oxford Textbook of Psychotherapy and the ABC of Psychological Medicine.
 He was a Founding Fellow of the Academy of Cognitive Therapy and has trained cognitive therapists in the UK and internationally.

 He has a Masters degree in Medical Law and is skilled in the provision of advice in cases with medico-legal, occupational health and/or employer involvement in care planning and decisions.
-In addition to out-patient psychological therapies, he offers a flexible range of intervention components delivered in clinic and through follow-up arrangements by email, video consultation and supported self-management.
+In addition to out-patient psychological therapies, he offers a flexible range of intervention components delivered through follow-up arrangements by email, video consultation and a range of evidence-based digital psychological intervention support tools.

 Areas of interest